iodigital-com/io-technology/data/blog/distributed-chat-system/introduction-and-authorization-server.md

 }
 ```

-We need to add `UserDetailsServiceImpl.java`, which implements `UserDetailsService` to retrieve user accounts by username from the database.
+We need to add `UserDetailsServiceImpl.java`, which implements `UserDetailsService` to retrieve user accounts by username from the database:

 ```java
 @Service